Nandu306/nandu306.github.io/_articles/nature_of_product.md

 ---
 layout: article
 title: The nature of product
-description: A summary of Marty Cagan's stance on product management and how to be a more product-led organisation
+description: A summary of Marty Cagan's stance on product management and how to be a more product-led organisation.
 date: August 2022
 ---